danielpeter/specfem3d/03_mesh_generation.md

 - the name of the file which contains the elevation values (in $y$.$x$ increasing order).

 At the end of this file, you simply need to set the number of spectral elements in the vertical direction for each layer.
 We provide a few models in the `EXAMPLES/` directory.

 Now that you have set the appropriate parameters in the `Mesh_Par_file` and have compiled the mesher, you are ready to run it!

 Depending on your system, please check how to run executables with MPI.
 To run the mesher on your cluster, we provide some example scripts for you to modify accordingly in `utils/Cluster/`.
 For some installations, you might need to provide a file that tells MPI what compute nodes to use for the simulations.
 In this case, the file must have a number of entries (one entry per line) at least equal to the number of processors needed for the run.
 A sample file name is `mymachines`.
 This file is not used by the mesher or solver, but is required by the `go_mesher***` and `go_solver**` default job submission scripts provided in directory `utils/Cluster/`.
 To run the mesher, it is most easily accomplished based upon the `go_mesher***` script.
 When you run on a PC cluster, the script assumes that the nodes are named `n001`, `n002`, etc. If this is not the case, change the `tr -d ‘n’` line in the script.
 You may also need to edit the last command at the end of the script that invokes the `mpirun` command.
 See Chapter [\[cha:Scheduler\]](#cha:Scheduler) for information about running the code on a system with a scheduler, e.g., LSF.

 Mesher output is provided in the `OUTPUT_FILES/` directory in `output_mesher.txt`; this file provides lots of details about the mesh that was generated.

 Please note that the mesher suggests a time step `DT` to run the solver with.
 The mesher output file also contains a table about the quality of the mesh to indicate possible problems with the distortions of elements.
-Alternatively, output can be directed to the screen instead by uncommenting a line in `constants.h`:
+Alternatively, output can be directed to the screen instead by uncommenting a line in `setup/constants.h`:

     ! uncomment this to write messages to the screen
     ! integer, parameter :: IMAIN = ISTANDARD_OUTPUT